Why are chicken, fish and beans better for you than red meat?

 - Trim off as much fat as you can before cooking and pour off the melted fat after cooking.

-- Use healthier cooking methods: bake, broil, stew and grill.
+- Use healthier cooking methods: bake, broil, stew and roast.

 Note: Eating a lot of meat is not a healthy way to lose weight, especially if you have heart disease.

-How to Use More Chicken, Fish and Beans
+How to Eat More Poultry, Fish and Beans

-- Make scrambled eggs or a vegetable omelet.
+- Add them to breakfast tacos, scrambled eggs or a vegetable omelet.

-- Have a bowl of low sodium bean or lentil soup.
+- Have a bowl of bean or lentil soup with added veggies.

-- Eat a tuna sandwich on whole grain bread (skip the mayo and mix tuna with a ripe avocado).
+- Eat a tuna sandwich on whole grain bread (swap out some of the mayo with ripe avocado).

 - Have a seafood salad.